Washington attorney general wants to hear from those impacted by 911 outage

 After the 2014 CenturyLink outage, Ferguson called for the Washington Utilities and Transportation Commission to impose the maximum penalty of $11.5 million against the company, according to the Attorney General’s Office.
 He was “deeply disappointed” with the commission’s ultimate fine of nearly $2.9 million in 2016.

-A spokeswoman for the attorney general did not immediately provide information about whether he plans to take action against the company.
+A spokeswoman for the attorney general did not provide further information about what action he may be considering against the company.

 It’s not known how many calls failed during the recent outage, but it severely impacted 46 emergency call centers in 33 counties in the state, Ezelle said.
 Other call centers were affected by calls to long-distance and 800 numbers not going through, he said.